 7. IPAs have gotten weird.

-Craft brewers have gotten pretty experimental over the years, and a few are more unique than others.
+Craft brewers have gotten pretty experimental over the years, and a few are more innovative than others.
 In 2019, Smartmouth Brewing created a Lucky Charms-inspired IPA by using toasted marshmallows and the iconic cereal in the mash, lending a nostalgic, sweet flavor to their brew.
 San Diego’s Stone Brewing company used a drought to their advantage—and to inspire more eco-friendly brewing—by having recycled wastewater as the base for their Full Circle IPA.
 And Blue Point Brewing Co’s Bubble Brain IPA is designed to taste like the gumballs you had to coax out of a machine for a quarter as a kid.